Creative Learning

 Omidaze – Oh My Days! -A colloquial expression of amazement and disbelief originating in schools in Inner London at the turn of the Century.

-• Designing and using Creative Classrooms
+• Designing Creative Classrooms and Creative Learning Environments

 • The Five Creative Habits of Mind.